Showing 2539 results for "hemophilia A/page/246/about:blank"

 Filter By

-Hemophilia A is a rare genetic disorder, the most common form of hemophilia, caused by a faulty F8 gene leading to a deficiency in factor VIII, which impairs blood clotting.
-Treatments like GreenGene F, a lab-made factor VIII, are approved for prophylaxis.
-Hemlibra (emicizumab) is also effective in controlling bleeds in children and those with acquired hemophilia.
+Hemophilia A is a genetic bleeding disorder caused by a deficiency in factor VIII (FVIII).
+Treatments like GreenGene F, a lab-made FVIII, are approved in China for prophylaxis.
+Hemlibra (emicizumab), an antibody-based therapy mimicking FVIII, is effective and safe for children with hemophilia A and for controlling bleeds in acquired hemophilia.

 AI-generated summaries are for informational use only, based on content from multiple pages.
 They may not reflect full context.
 For complete details, see the original sources.
 Consult a qualified healthcare professional for medical advice.